braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/setting_default_values.md

 ### Use case: Booleans

 Let's say you have a boolean custom attribute called `premium_user` and you want to send a personalized message based on the user's premium status.
-Some users don't have a premimum status set up, so you'll need to set up a default value to capture those users.
+Some users don't have a premium status set up, so you'll need to set up a default value to capture those users.

 1. You'll assign a variable called `is_premium_user` to the `premium_user` attribute with a default value of `false`.
 This means that if `premium_user` is `nil`, the value of `is_premium_user` will default to `false`.